Intangible assets and R&D tax credit claims

 The UK’s R&D tax relief scheme rewards innovation by offering tax incentives to companies undertaking qualifying research and development.
 From April 2024, a single merged scheme now applies to most businesses, with an enhanced relief available for R&D-intensive SMEs under the ERIS regime.

-For a cost to qualify for R&D tax relief, it must be:
+For a cost to qualify for R&D tax relief, it must be directly connected to qualifying R&D activity and allowable when calculating your taxable trading profits.

 To account for this, the government introduced Section 1308 of the Corporation Tax Act 2009, which allows companies to claim a deduction in their tax computation for costs that are: